-"Excused": College-Sanctioned Absences College-sanctioned absences are reported as "Excused".
+"Excused": College-Sanctioned Absences

+College-sanctioned absences are reported as "Excused".
 College-sanctioned absences include mandatory military obligation, cultural events, religious observances, mandatory court appearances, and participation in college activities at the request of college authorities, such as academic and athletic events.
-Instructors may request third party documentation and may consult with the Vice President of Academic Affairs regarding what constitutes college- sanctioned events.
+Instructors may request third party documentation and may consult with the Vice President of Academic Affairs regarding what constitutes college-sanctioned events.

-Students are responsible for notifying their instructors of expected college-sanctioned absences prior to the event.
+Students are responsible for notifying their instructors of expected college-sanctioned

+Check for catalog updates at www.uttc.edu absences prior to the event.
 If the student does not notify the instructor in advance, the absence will be reported as "Absent-Unexcused".